IGNF/Borea/docs/functions/Image_to_world.md

 z_{bundle}
 \end{pmatrix}
 ```
-With proj.rot_to_euclidean_local the rotation matrix of the Euclidean frame of reference set up from the site's barycentre.
+With Shot.projeucli.mat_rot_euclidean_local() the rotation matrix of the Euclidean frame of reference set up from the site's barycentre.

 * Converting the acquisition position to the Euclidean reference frame.
 With projeucli's world_to_eucliean() function.
 Warning: $z_{posShot}$ must be de-corrected for linear alteration and must be of the same unit as the others (altitude or height).